Active Working Groups

 • Actively contribute to the strategy setting of the WG, and indirectly to that of IE at large.

-• Assume concrete responsibilities in WG activities (e.g. leading or contributing task forces).
+• Assume concrete responsibilities in WG activities (e.g. leading or contributing to task forces).

 • Promote WG activities and disseminate outcomes (e.g. when attending conferences).